What Is Crohn’s Disease?

 Crohn’s Disease at Seattle Children’s

-The program provides access to many IBD experts.
+The center provides access to many IBD experts.
 We can schedule your visit so your child sees many of them in one place on the same day.
 We treat the whole child by combining care from specialists in digestive health, immune health, nutrition, surgery and psychology.

 Seattle Children’s offers advanced treatments for children with Crohn’s disease that are not offered everywhere.
 These include: